 Frontier LLMs

-These are state-of-the-art general reasoning and language models from the major labs.
-Today’s flagship examples include OpenAI’s GPT-5.4, Anthropic’s Claude Opus 4.6, Google’s Gemini 3.1 Pro, and xAI’s Grok 4.
+These are state-of-the-art general reasoning and language models from the major labs: the flagship general models from OpenAI, Anthropic, Google, and xAI (current version names are in the snapshot below).
 They are typically proprietary, accessed through apps or APIs, and optimized for broad tasks like writing, reasoning, coding, and tool use.

 Multimodal models

 These models can process more than text.
-Google explicitly describes Gemini 3.1 Pro as natively multimodal across text, audio, images, video, and code repositories.
-OpenAI’s current API docs say its latest models support text and image input plus vision.
+Google describes its Gemini models as natively multimodal across text, audio, images, video, and code, and OpenAI's current API docs say its latest models support text and image input plus vision.
 In practice, multimodal means the model can interpret and sometimes generate across multiple data types instead of staying locked to language alone.

 Image generation models

 These are models built primarily to generate or edit images from text prompts or other image inputs.
-Stability AI’s Stable Diffusion 3 line, Midjourney V7, and Black Forest Labs’ FLUX family are current examples of major image-generation systems.
+Stability AI's Stable Diffusion family, Midjourney, and Black Forest Labs' FLUX family are current examples of major image-generation systems.
 This category is distinct from general LLMs because the core output modality is visual rather than textual, even though many modern ecosystems combine text and image capabilities in one product.

 Coding models

 These models are optimized for software engineering tasks such as code generation, debugging, repo understanding, and agentic development workflows.
-OpenAI states that GPT-5.4 incorporates the coding capabilities of GPT-5.3-Codex, Anthropic positions Claude 4.6 around stronger coding and long-running agentic tasks, and Mistral markets Devstral 2 as an open-weight coding-focused model.
+OpenAI's flagship incorporates its Codex coding capabilities, Anthropic positions its flagship around stronger coding and long-running agentic tasks, and Mistral markets an open-weight coding-focused model in its Devstral line.

 Embedding and retrieval models

 These do not primarily generate prose for end users.
-Instead, they convert text, images, or other content into vector representations that can be used for semantic search, clustering, recommendations, retrieval-augmented generation, and similarity matching.
-OpenAI’s text-embedding-3 models, Cohere’s Embed family, and Jina’s embedding models are good examples.
-Google has also introduced Gemini Embedding 2 Preview as a multimodal embedding model for semantic search and RAG systems.
+Instead, they convert text, images, or other content into vector representations used for semantic search, clustering, recommendations, retrieval-augmented generation, and similarity matching.
+OpenAI's text-embedding models, Cohere's Embed family, and Jina's embedding models are good examples, and Google offers a Gemini Embedding model for semantic search and RAG systems.

 Open-weight models

 These are models whose weights are publicly available to download, run locally, fine-tune, or self-host under a given license.
-Meta markets Llama 4 as its latest large language model family, and Mistral explicitly describes Mistral Large 3 as a permissive open-weight model.
-Open-weight models are important because they expand access, enable private deployment, and reduce dependence on a single API vendor.
+Meta's Llama family and Mistral's open-weight flagship are prominent examples.
+Open-weight models matter because they expand access, enable private deployment, and reduce dependence on a single API vendor.

 This is another place where the terminology gets messy.

 A proprietary or closed model is controlled by a company and typically accessed through an app or API.
-GPT-5.4, Claude Opus 4.6, Gemini 3.1 Pro, and Grok 4 all fit that description.
-You use them through the vendor’s interface or developer access rather than downloading the full model weights yourself.
+The flagship closed models from OpenAI, Anthropic, Google, and xAI all fit that description.
+You use them through the vendor's interface or developer access rather than downloading the full model weights yourself.

 An open-weight model makes the weights available, which means developers can run it on their own hardware or infrastructure subject to the relevant license terms.
 That is not always the same thing as fully open-source in the strict software sense, because the training data, full training pipeline, or licenses may still be restricted.
-This is why “open-weight” is often the more accurate term in AI.
-Meta’s Llama 4 and Mistral Large 3 are examples of prominent open-weight model families.
+This is why "open-weight" is often the more accurate term in AI.
+Meta's Llama family and Mistral's open-weight models are prominent examples.

 The tradeoff is fairly straightforward.
 Closed models are often easier to use, frequently updated, and strong at polished user experience and enterprise deployment.
 Open-weight models offer more control, more privacy options, more customization, and sometimes lower cost at scale if you have the infrastructure to run them.
 Which is better depends on your use case.